 Obtain a copy of the police report from UTPD or the police department that has jurisdiction over the area where the item was reported stolen.
 The police report should contain the barcode tag, item description, and/or serial number.

 Provide a summary of events.
-The summary must include the incident details, such as a description of the stolen item, the place, date, and time of the incident, the people involved, and any other pertinent details.
+The summary must include the incident details, such as a description of the stolen item, the place, date and time of the incident, the people involved, and any other pertinent details.
 If the item stolen is a computer, the stolen computer or laptop must be reported to the Information Security Office (ISO) using the ISO Stolen Equipment Report form.

 Complete an IRR upload template.